Ingrid Schults BPsychSc (Hons), Assoc MAPS

 Jenny is also the ONLY accredited provider on the north-side of Brisbane for the Parent-Infant Research Institute which offers free assessment and counselling for perinatal and postnatal depression for parents.

-NB: Rachel has a new professional fee of $185.
-The other psychologists’ fee is $165.
+Note: Rachel has a new professional fee of $185.
+The other psychologists’ fee is $165 / hour.

 “Mostly, when I sit with clients, I have no concept of myself as a psychologist or of them as clients.
 We are just two people in a room, collaborating and exploring what it is that is going to strengthen their psyche and restore a sense of wholeness“.
 Rachel has been a registered psychologist since 2002.
 She consulted to various organisations for several years, working with doctors, nurses, teachers, pilots, lawyers, managers and executives, and gained broad experience in coaching individuals and groups.
 She is skilled at helping people cope with stress and trauma, relationship conflict, and personal change.
 In 2006, Rachel was awarded her PhD on the topic of psychological burnout and resilience.